 Every second year we cover the Fire Wise programme with our Year 1 & 2 students.
 The children are taught how to react in a fire and are also taught fire prevention.

 Every year we deliver messages and lessons on how to stay safe around dogs.
 Dogs are welcome in our school and staff and parents are regularly reminded of guidelines around safety as well as the obligation to use a dog’s visit as a learning opportunity for students.

 We follow the Sun Smart programme with the aim of limiting the amount of dangerous ultraviolet radiation students get from the sun at school and making sun protection a life-long habit.
 The wearing of brimmed sun hats is encouraged from September to April and are compulsory in terms one and four.
 The wearing of sun glasses is also encouraged and we sell a reputable brand of sun glasses at the school office.
 We encourage students to apply sun-tan lotion before coming to school during the hotter months and all classrooms have sun tan lotion for students to use.
 We continue to increase the number of shade areas in the playground.

 Each year, we run Puberty Talks with our Year Five and Six students.
-Our health nurse, a puberty expert, runs two sessions with the boys and girls separately.
-She focuses on the emotional, social and physical changes that occur at puberty.
+Nest are experts in delieving this to our children.
+There is a parent information evening and the teaching focuses on the emotional, social and physical changes that occur at puberty.